If you are a national of Croatia you must have a work permit (TWV), unless you have already worked legally in the Netherlands for one year.

-- copy of the degree which entitles you to participate in the PhD programme, including a translation of this document into Dutch, English, French or German (only necessary for the EC directive 2005/71).
+- copy of the highest diploma you received (i.e. proof of the degree that entitles you to participate in a PhD programme, or a copy of your PhD degree.
+This diploma needs to be translated into Dutch, English, French or German (only necessary for the EC directive 2016/801).

 It takes about two to four weeks before a decision is made regarding the application.
 The MVV must be collected at a Dutch embassy or consulate in the country of origin or country where you legally reside (= the country where you have a residence permit in the period prior to your stay in the Netherlands).